-For purposes of this Policy, a “Trading Day” shall mean a day on which the exchange(s) on which Vista Global’s shares are listed is open for trading.
+For purposes of this Policy, a “Trading Day” shall mean a day on which the exchange(s) on which Vista Lease’s shares are listed is open for trading.

 Violations of insider trading laws may lead to criminal and civil liability and/or disciplinary action.
 There are no limits on the size of a transaction that will trigger insider trading liability.
 For example, in the past, relatively small trades have resulted in SEC investigations and lawsuits.

-Vista Global has a zero-tolerance approach to intentional violations of this Policy.
-If an employee, officer, director, contracted personnel of Vista Global, or person designated by Vista Global to be bound by this policy, fails to comply with this Policy, then he/she may be subject to disciplinary action that may include dismissal from employment.
-Disciplinary measures will depend on the circumstances of the violation and will be applied in a manner consistent with Vista Global’s policies.
+Vista Lease has a zero-tolerance approach to intentional violations of this Policy.
+If an employee, officer, director, contracted personnel of Vista Lease, or person designated by Vista Lease to be bound by this policy, fails to comply with this Policy, then he/she may be subject to disciplinary action that may include dismissal from employment.
+Disciplinary measures will depend on the circumstances of the violation and will be applied in a manner consistent with Vista Lease’s policies.

 The procedures regarding securities trading outlined below are designed to deter and, where possible, to prevent such improper trading.

-The following policies apply to all transactions, direct or indirect, in all of Vista Global’s securities, including, but not limited to, Vista Global stock (including shares of common stock that may be held in any retirement savings plan, pension plan, retirement plan, or other similar plan that Vista Global may adopt in the future), traded debt instruments, and derivative securities (including stock options, put or call options and other similar securities).
+The following policies apply to all transactions, direct or indirect, in all of Vista Lease’s securities, including, but not limited to, Vista Lease stock (including shares of common stock that may be held in any retirement savings plan, pension plan, retirement plan, or other similar plan that Vista Lease may adopt in the future), traded debt instruments, and derivative securities (including stock options, put or call options and other similar securities).

-No Officer who is aware of any material, non- public information concerning Vista Global or a third-party with whom Vista Global does business, shall engage in any transaction in Vista Global’s or such third-party’s securities, including any offer to purchase or sell, during any period commencing with the date that he or she obtains such material, non-public information and ending at the beginning of the third Trading Day following the date of public disclosure of that information.
-After termination of employment or relationship with Vista Global, any Officer who is in possession of material, nonpublic information is prohibited from trading in Vista Global securities until that information has become public or is no longer material.
+No Trading on Material, Non-Public Information.
+No Officer who is aware of any material, non- public information concerning Vista Lease or a third-party with whom Vista Lease does business, shall engage in any transaction in Vista Lease’s or such third-party’s securities, including any offer to purchase or sell, during any period commencing with the date that he or she obtains such material, non-public information and ending at the beginning of the third Trading Day following the date of public disclosure of that information.
+After termination of employment or relationship with Vista Lease, any Officer who is in possession of material, nonpublic information is prohibited from trading in Vista Lease securities until that information has become public or is no longer material.

-No Officer shall engage in the short sale of Vista Global’s securities.
+No Short Sales.
+No Officer shall engage in the short sale of Vista Lease’s securities.
 A short sale is a sale of securities not owned by the seller or, if owned, not delivered against such sale within twenty (20) days thereafter (a “short against the box”).
-Short sales of Vista Global’s securities evidence an expectation on the part of the seller that the securities will decline in value, and, therefore, signal to the market that the seller lacks confidence in Vista Global or its short-term prospects.
-In addition, short sales may reduce the seller’s incentive to improve Vista Global’s performance.
+Short sales of Vista Lease’s securities evidence an expectation on the part of the seller that the securities will decline in value, and, therefore, signal to the market that the seller lacks confidence in Vista Lease or its short-term prospects.
+In addition, short sales may reduce the seller’s incentive to improve Vista Lease’s performance.

-No Officer shall invest in Vista Global- based derivative securities.
-“Derivative Securities” are options, warrants, stock appreciation rights or similar rights whose value is derived from the value of an equity security, such as the Vista Global’s common stock.
-This prohibition includes, but is not limited to, trading in Vista Global-based put or call option contracts, trading in straddles and the like.
-However, holding and exercising stock options, restricted stock units or other derivative securities granted under Vista Global’s equity compensation plans is not prohibited by this Policy.
+No Investments in Derivatives of Vista Lease’s Securities.
+No Officer shall invest in Vista Lease- based derivative securities.
+“Derivative Securities” are options, warrants, stock appreciation rights or similar rights whose value is derived from the value of an equity security, such as the Vista Lease’s common stock.
+This prohibition includes, but is not limited to, trading in Vista Lease-based put or call option contracts, trading in straddles and the like.
+However, holding and exercising stock options, restricted stock units or other derivative securities granted under Vista Lease’s equity compensation plans is not prohibited by this Policy.

-No Officer shall purchase Vista Global’s securities on margin.
-This means such persons are prohibited from borrowing from a brokerage firm, bank or other entity in order to purchase Vista Global’s securities (other than in connection with “cashless” exercises of stock options under Vista Global’s equity compensation plans).
+No Margin Purchases.
+No Officer shall purchase Vista Lease’s securities on margin.
+This means such persons are prohibited from borrowing from a brokerage firm, bank or other entity in order to purchase Vista Lease’s securities (other than in connection with “cashless” exercises of stock options under Vista Lease’s equity compensation plans).

-If Vista Global in the future establishes a retirement savings plan, pension plan, retirement plan, or other similar plan, this Policy will not apply to purchases of Vista Global stock in such plan resulting from periodic contributions of money pursuant to a payroll deduction election.
-The Policy will apply, however, to certain elections made under any such plan, including (i) an election to increase or decrease the percentage of periodic contributions that will be allocated to Vista Global stock, ii) an election to make an intra-plan transfer of an existing account balance into or out of Vista Global stock, (iii) an election to borrow money against a plan account if the loan will result in a liquidation of some or all of Vista Global stock fund balance and (iv) an election to pre-pay a plan loan if the pre- payment will result in allocation of loan proceeds to Vista Global stock.
+Potential Retirement Plan.
+If Vista Lease in the future establishes a retirement savings plan, pension plan, retirement plan, or other similar plan, this Policy will not apply to purchases of Vista Lease stock in such plan resulting from periodic contributions of money pursuant to a payroll deduction election.
+The Policy will apply, however, to certain elections made under any such plan, including (i) an election to increase or decrease the percentage of periodic contributions that will be allocated to Vista Lease stock, ii) an election to make an intra-plan transfer of an existing account balance into or out of Vista Lease stock, (iii) an election to borrow money against a plan account if the loan will result in a liquidation of some or all of Vista Lease stock fund balance and (iv) an election to pre-pay a plan loan if the pre- payment will result in allocation of loan proceeds to Vista Lease stock.

-Section 16 Reporting Persons, Designated Individuals, as well as members of their immediate families and households are subject to black-out periods during which they are prohibited from conducting any transactions involving Vista Global’s securities.
-Each black-out period begins at the close of the market on the fourteenth day prior to the close of any fiscal quarter and ends at the open of the market on the third Trading Day following the release of Vista Global’s quarterly or annual financial results for that particular quarter (the “Black-Out Period”).
+No Trading During Black-Out Periods.
+Section 16 Reporting Persons, Designated Individuals, as well as members of their immediate families and households are subject to black-out periods during which they are prohibited from conducting any transactions involving Vista Lease’s securities.
+Each black-out period begins at the close of the market on the fourteenth day prior to the close of any fiscal quarter and ends at the open of the market on the third Trading Day following the release of Vista Lease’s quarterly or annual financial results for that particular quarter (the “Black-Out Period”).
 The prohibition against trading during the Black-Out Period also prohibits the fulfillment of “limit orders” by any broker for such Section 16 Reporting Person, Designated Individual or member of such person’s immediate family or household, and the brokers with whom any such “limit order” is placed must be informed of such prohibition at the time such “limit order” is placed.

 Notwithstanding the foregoing, a transaction may be exempt from this prohibition if it is made pursuant to a written trading plan that has been approved in writing in advance of a Black-Out Period while the Officer was not in possession of material non-public information by the Chairman of the Board of Directors (or his/her authorised delegate) and that meets all of the requirements of the SEC’s rules and regulations, including Rule 10b5-1 of the Exchange Act.